7ayden/CarND-Vehicle-Detection-P5-Solution/README.md

 and `color_hist`, at line 39 of functions.py, computes the histogram of color intensities.
 Both `bin_spatial` and `color_hist` are also called from `extract_features` and `single_img_features`.

-Here is an example of a car image from the training set:
+The training set contains of several thousand 64x64 images of cars of various models and colors, taken from different angles.
+Here is an example:
 ![car from training set][car]

+The training set also contains several thousand "non-car" images, which are 64x64 pictures of "non-car" features such as lane lines, trees, empty roadway, signs, etc. that are typically encountered while driving.
-Here is an example of a non-car image from the training set
+Here is an example of a "non-car" image:
 ![not car from training set][notcar]

-My feeature extraction functions included options to explore different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
+My feature extraction functions included options to explore different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 This proved useful when constructing an image processing pipeline later (I was able to choose the best parameters by trial and error).